 The Nunnery Gallery on 181 Bow Road opened a new in-house café, aptly named the Nunnery Café, which allows for artists and designers to showcase their work in the space too.
 We couldn’t fail to mention The Bow Bells on, you guessed it, Bow Road.
 This traditional pub serves great food and drink, as well as providing a great space to relax after work.

 Find a space for your business in Bow

-Workspace is launching an exciting new property in Bow for 2020.
-Lock Studios will offer 90 offices and studios located over six floors, featuring floods of natural light, high ceilings, and industrial chic features.
+Workspace launched an exciting new property in Bow in 2020.
+Lock Studios offers 90 offices and studios located over six floors, featuring floods of natural light, high ceilings, and industrial chic features.
 This fantastic home for business is in the heart of Bow and next door to Devon’s Road DLR, making commuting a breeze.
 Read the story of Lock Studios here.

 Workspace also has Bow Enterprise Park in the area, with easy links to the Blackwall Tunnel by road and central London by tube.
 This building offers light-industrial spaces with a modern feel, each with roller shutters doors, 3 phase power and on-site parking.

 Have another part of London in mind?
 Workspace has over 60 properties in the capital.
 Find a space for your business today.